What to Expect at Your Visit

 All of these elements can promote behavioural transformation over time.

-I am experienced in both long-term and short-term work in various settings: NHS, charitable organisations, TFL and private practice.
+I am experienced in both long-term and short-term work in various settings: NHS, Transport for London, charitable organisations and private practice.
 I have worked at length with issues of trauma as well as LGBTQ+ and BAME communities.
 I specialise in Integrative Psychotherapy (drawing on all schools of psychology), meaning that therapy can be tailored to suit clients' personality and needs.

 I lean on Psychodynamic, Humanistic and Existential schools of thought and my approach is informed by modern evidence-based research that incorporates a holistic understanding of the body-mind connection.
 I understand that the therapist-client relationship is key to successful therapy, and must always contain the four key elements of comfort, clarification, encouragement and solidarity.